Dr. Ryan Stewart, DO

 • Less effective for severe stress incontinence

-• Works best as part of a comprehensive treatment plan
+• Works best as part of a treatment plan we build together

 References